Othernet-Project/librarian/docs/source/developers/components_exports.rst

         article: article_layout
         summary: summary_layout

-This confiuration creates two JavaScript bundles, and two CSS bundles.
+This configuration creates two JavaScript bundles, and two CSS bundles.
 The JavaScript bundle 'article' contains concatenated and minified sources of 'static/js/autoscroll.js' and 'static/js/comment.js'.
 As you can see, the static assets directory and 'js/' subdirectory are automatically added to the